ashheartz/i3rice/README.md

 Clean, Sharp, very girlypop

-I started this just for the thigh highs but now I actually like arch lol
+I started this just for the thigh highs but now I actually like this lol